Sansi/StarRiver-Web-User-Manual/en/part2/config.md

 ### Delete a Dependence

 1. Select `Config` - `Schedule` to enter the time-brightness schedules management screen.
-2. Click on the` Delete` button following the schedule name.
+2. Click on the ` Delete` button following the schedule name.
 3. To make sure it's not a mistaken operation, the system would have you click on the  `confirm` button in the popping-up confirmation box.

 ## Scenario

 A scenario is a plan that defines the light-emitting patterns each device (could be lamp or controller) should follow.
 Applying a scenario implements a quick pattern switch for multiple devices at one time.

 > **Note**: Scenarios are intended for the server systems with controllers that are always online.
-Otherwise, define and use a contingency plan to make suer controllers offline (most of the time) and their lamps can function on schedule.
+Otherwise, define and use a contingency plan to make sure controllers offline (most of the time) and their lamps can function on schedule.

 <div style="text-align:center">